rasidi3112/Quantum-AI-Hybrid-Cloud-Framework/README.md

 - For Apple Silicon users, prefer --device mps over CPU for optimal performance.

 ## 12. License
    This project is licensed under the MIT License, allowing modification and commercial use with proper attribution.

+   ---

+   ### Notes
+    This repository is under active development.
+    Some modules may still produce unstable results on QPU backends due to noise or interface updates in PennyLane/Qiskit.
+    We welcome pull requests and issue reports.